shayan55579/React-Projects/Beginner/TodoApp/README.md

 ```bash
 main.tsx
 ```
-🎉 Feature Icing Menu:
+## 🎉 Feature Icing Menu

-1. ✅ Local Storage (Save Todos)
+### 1. ✅ Local Storage (Save Todos)
-Persist todos even after the page reloads
+- Persist todos even after the page reloads

-Just a few lines using useEffect
+- Just a few lines using `useEffect`

+---

-2. 🌙 Dark Mode Toggle
+### 2. 🌙 Dark Mode Toggle
-Switch between light & dark theme
+- Switch between light & dark theme

-Tailwind or CSS variables work great here
+- Works with plain CSS classes or Tailwind (if using)

+---

-3. ⚡ Smooth Animations
+### 3. ⚡ Smooth Animations
-Add fade/slide effects when todos are added or removed
+- Add fade/slide effects when todos are added or removed

-Use libraries like framer-motion or simple CSS transitions
+- Use libraries like `framer-motion` or simple CSS transitions

+---

-4. 🔍 Filter Todos
+### 4. 🔍 Filter Todos
-Buttons to view: All | Active | Completed
+- Buttons to view: **All | Active | Completed**

-Keeps your list clean and focused
+- Keeps your list clean and focused

+---

-5. ✏️ Edit Todo
+### 5. ✏️ Edit Todo
-Click the text to edit in-place
+- Click the text to edit in-place

-Update on Enter or blur
+- Updates when you press `Enter` or blur the input field

+---

-6. 🧠 AI Smart Suggestion (fun one)
+### 6. 🧠 AI Smart Suggestion (Fun One!)
-Suggest a todo for you randomly:
+- Suggest a todo for you randomly

-"Take a 5-minute break" or "Drink some water 💧
+- Example suggestions:
+  - _"Take a 5-minute break"_
+  - _"Drink some water 💧"_

+---